lmortimer/LevelH/README.md

 ## Overview
-F# web app hosted on Lambda to view the Hashigo Zake tap list.
+F# web app hosted on Lambda to scrape and view the Hashigo Zake tap list.
+Read the blog post on how to build it [here](https://isthisit.nz/posts/2019/fsharp-web-application-aws-lambda/).

 `/tap`

-* `GET` - Returns the beer currently on tap.
+- `POST` Scrapes the bar's website and stores the updated tap list in the database.
-* `POST` - Updates the beer list.
+- `GET` Returns a list of what is being poured from the database.

 ## Deployment
 Requires